Henry J. Crocker: Philately

 Crocker was one of the founders of the Pacific Philatelic Society in 1884.

 He had a notable collection of the famous Hawaiian Missionary stamps, the first stamps of Hawaii.
 Part of Crocker's collection was destroyed in the 1906 earthquake but important Missionary stamps were saved as they were on display in Britain at the time.
 Crocker was named a Fellow of the Royal Philatelic Society of London by King Edward VII in 1907.

 Crocker was entered on the Roll of Distinguished Philatelists in 1921 as one of the "Fathers of Philately".

 Other interests

 Crocker was an equestrian, he was one of the founders of the Pacific Jockey Club and was credited with restoring the fortunes of the San Francisco Olympic Club, of which he was elected president in 1891.
 His club memberships were numerous including The Family, the Pacific Union Club and others.
-He was a Mason and described as a "Knight Templar" and a Native Son.
+He was a Free Mason and described as a "Knight Templar" and a Native Son.
 A section of a stained glass window is dedicated to his memory at the Grace Cathedral in San Francisco.